Wyoming Security Deposit Law: Return Deadline, Limits, and How to Get It Back

 What can (and can't) be deducted

-Before you move out, take dated photos or video of every room.
-Compare them with any move-in checklist.
-That record is your best evidence if you later disagree with the landlord's deductions.
+Before you move out, take dated photos or video of every room and compare them with any move-in checklist.
+That record is your best evidence if you later disagree with the deductions — and because the statute measures cleaning against "the condition at the beginning of the rental agreement," your move-in photos matter just as much as your move-out ones.

-The 30-day clock is tied to a practical step on your end: give the landlord your forwarding address in writing.
-Do it the day you hand back the keys, and keep proof (a dated text, email, or certified letter).
-If the landlord keeps part or all of your deposit, you are entitled to a written itemized statement listing each deduction.
-A vague claim like "damages" without specifics is a weak position for a landlord, and you can push back.
+Do it in writing the day you hand back the keys, and keep proof (a dated email, text, or certified letter).
+Two reasons: it starts the landlord's 15-day clock running, and if you never supplied an address, a landlord's failure to refund is far less likely to be found unreasonable — which is the exact word the remedy statute turns on.
+If the landlord keeps any part of your deposit, you are entitled to a written itemized statement listing each deduction and the reason for it.
+A vague line item like "damages," with no specifics, is a weak position for a landlord, and you can push back.

 What if the landlord wrongfully keeps your deposit?